Rate Limiting

 Rate limiting best practices

-Your integration should always be set up to handle rate limiting.
-But we also recommend that you attempt to minimize the probability of hitting your request ceiling.
-In most cases, you can accomplish this by adhering to the following best practices:
+In addition to implementing logic to handle rate limiting, you should also take steps to minimize the probability of hitting your request ceiling.
+In most cases, you can accomplish this by adhering to some best practices:

 • Instead of frequently calling the APIs, your integration should make extensive use of webhook events.

 • Optimize your code to eliminate unnecessary API calls.
-For example, ensure that all of your requests are retrieving data and that data is then used by your application.
+For example, ensure that all of your requests retrieve data, which your application then uses.

 • Avoid making multiple concurrent requests.

-• When you're making a large number of POST, PUT, or DELETE requests for a single user, you should implement a delay between each request.
+• When you're making a large number of POST, PUT, or DELETE requests, implement a delay between each.

 Last updated